truedr4co/cardgame1/README.md

 Goal 1: Create a simple 2 player version of the game with no classes/attributes/other identifiers

 (For now, only effects and points).

+Goal 2: add keywords to make the effect text more concise. also: add more attributes and more cards in general.